Sustainable Living incomeS in uganda

 Farmers impacted: 10,000 farmers

-Initial Living Income benchmarks are being established for three Arabica coffee growing regions of Uganda.
+Living Income benchmarks have been established for three Arabica coffee growing regions of Uganda.
 Read the initial Living Income Benchmark report here.

-The project is in the process of undertaking detailed farm household surveys for 10,000 farming households within the GLC supply chain.
+The project has collected detailed farm household surveys for 10,000 farming households within the GLC supply chain.